RosettaCommons/demos/tutorials/full_atom_vs_centroid/fullatom_centroid.md

 Centroid representation
 -----------------------

-To get around this problem, poses are often converted into centroid mode for portions of a protocol that require extensive backbone sampling (for example, the initial stages of [de novo structure prediction](Denovo_structure_prediction)).
+To get around this problem, poses are often converted into centroid mode for portions of a protocol that require extensive backbone sampling (for example, the initial stages of [[de novo structure prediction|Denovo_structure_prediction]].
 In centroid mode, the backbone remains fully atomic, but the representation of each sidechain is simplified to a single _pseudo-atom_ of varying size.
 For protein backbones, this representation preserves five backbone atoms for each amino acid: nitrogen (N), the alpha carbon (CA), the carbonyl carbon (C), the carbonyl oxygen (O), and the polar hydrogen on nitrogen.
 The sidechain is replaced by the beta carbon (CB) and a `CEN` atom whose radius and properties (polarity, charge, etc.) are determined by the residue's identity.

 Centroid score function
 ------------------------